Kai-gn/Text-level-classification/README.md

 ## Data Utilization
 I use labeled training data and (sometimes) the unlabeled test data provided by the competition organizers to train and validate our models.
 These models are designed to streamline the assessment of text difficulty for educational purposes.

+### Data Augmentation Attempt
+I experimented with data augmentation to increase the diversity and amount of training data, hoping to enhance the model's ability to generalize across unseen texts.
+However, these efforts did not yield the expected improvements in performance.
+This outcome indicates that there is substantial room for developing more effective augmentation strategies that could better address the challenges of text difficulty classification.

 ## Technical Development
 My approach includes:
 - **Initial Use of Classical Machine Learning Algorithms**: Before employing more complex models, I first used traditional machine learning algorithms such as Logistic Regression, K-Nearest Neighbors (KNN), Decision Trees, and Random Forests to establish a baseline for performance.
 These algorithms are well-known for their effectiveness in various classification tasks and provided initial insights into the challenge of classifying text difficulty.